Canadian

 In the example to the right, there is yellow crusting from dried serous fluid (the tissue's fluid mixed with proteins) that has seeped through the skin.

-To the right is a more advanced stage of venous stasis dermatitis.
+To the right is a more advanced stage of chronic venous stasis dermatitis.

 Long-term inflammation has resulted in the skin turning darker, reflecting persistent inflammation, decreased oxygen, and venous congestion of the small blood vessels in the skin.

 Red blood cells leak into the skin and become stagnant.
-The oxygen being transported by the blood cells bonds with the iron in the red blood cells creating hemosiderin deposits, a fancy way of saying rust.
+The oxygen being transported by the blood cells bonds with the iron in the red blood cells creating hemosiderin deposits, a medical term that basically means rust.
 These are represented by the early formation of brown spots.

-If the skin stretches enough, water can begin to seep through the skin.
+If the skin stretches enough from edema, water can begin to seep through the skin.

 When enough water and proteins seep through, a venous ulcer may form.